riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ### Case for HRAD

-HRAD work can produce precise theories *of building agents from the ground up*, but not precise theories about how to predict ML systems or anything like that. so the case is that doing the former will help with the latter in broad strokes, even if not ?
+HRAD work can produce precise theories *of building agents from the ground up*, but not precise theories about how to predict ML systems or anything like that. so the case is that doing the former will help with the latter in broad strokes, even if we don't have a way to make precise predictions.

 ### Why I think we might be in this world